-Mathematics is about discovering proofs and writing them clearly and compellingly.
-The following guidelines apply whenever you write a proof.
-Keep these guidelines handy so that you may refer to them as you write your proofs.
+The following rules apply whenever you write a proof.
+I may refer to them, by number, in my comments on your homework and exams.
+Keep these rules handy so that you may refer to them as you write your proofs.

 - 1. The burden of communication lies on you, not on your reader.
 It is your job to explain your thoughts; it is not your reader's job to guess them from a few hints.
-You are trying to convince a skeptical reader who does not believe you, so you need to argue with airtight logic in crystal clear language; otherwise the reader will continue to doubt.
-If you did not write something on the paper, then (a) you did not communicate it,(b) the reader did not learn it, and (c) the grader has to assume you did not know it in the first place. - 2.
-Tell the reader what you are proving or citing.
-The reader does not necessarily know or remember what "Theorem 2.13" is.
+You are trying to convince a skeptical reader who doesn't believe you, so you need to argue with airtight logic in crystal clear language; otherwise the reader will continue to doubt.
+If you didn't write something on the paper, then (a) you didn't communicate it, (b) the reader didn't learn it, and (c) the grader has to assume you didn't know it in the first place. - 2.
+Tell the reader what you're proving.
+The reader doesn't necessarily know or remember what "Theorem 2.13" is.
 Even a professor grading a stack of papers might lose track from time to time.
 Therefore, the statement you are proving should be on the same page as the beginning of your proof.
+For an exam this won't be a problem, of course, but on your homework, recopy the claim you are proving.
+This has the additional advantage that when you study for exams by reviewing your homework, you won't have to flip back in the notes/textbook to know what you were proving. - 3.
+Use English words.
+Although there will usually be equations or mathematical statements in your proofs, use English sentences to connect them and display their logical relationships.
+If you look in your notes/textbook, you'll see that each proof consists mostly of English words. - 4.
+Use complete sentences.
+If you wrote a history essay in sentence fragments, the reader would not understand what you meant; likewise in mathematics you must use complete sentences, with verbs, to convey your logical train of thought.